Nick Viall: Wedding Plans With Vanessa Grimaldi Not Even On The Table

 “One thing I really appreciate about our relationship is we’re going to take this one step at a time and be realistic,” Viall told Good Morning America the day after his proposal aired on ABC.
 “Last night was our first time having dinner at a restaurant in public…I think there’s some things we want to do as a couple and some normal things and, you know, we’re going to move things along.
 We’ll worry about setting a date down the road.”

 While some fans think Nick and Vanessa’s “wait-and-see” attitude spells doom for their relationship, let’s not forget that several other Bachelor and Bachelorette couples took their time before tying the knot.
-In fact, Nick’s ex, Kaitlyn Bristowe still hasn’t exchanged “I dos” with Shawn Booth.
+In fact, Nick’s ex Kaitlyn Bristowe still hasn’t exchanged “I dos” with Shawn Booth.

-While a TV wedding isn’t currently in the works, you can see Nick Viall on Dancing with the Stars on Mondays at 8 p.m.
+While a TV wedding isn’t currently in the works, you can see Nick Viall on Dancing with the Stars Mondays at 8 p.m.
 ET on ABC.

 Take a look at the video below to see Nick Viall and Vanessa talking about their life together after The Bachelor.